pwall567/json-kotlin-test/README.md

 In custom tests the `error` function will output the message given, prepended with the path information for the current node.
 It takes one parameter - the message (`String`).

+### `showNode`

+The `showNode` function may be used to format the node for inclusion in an error message.
+It takes no parameters.

 ### General Test Lambdas